peter88213/nvhelp-en/source/plotting.rst

 each section, and a set of plot-relevant section metadata in the columns.
 The first visible column contains links to the sections in the `manuscript <export_menu.html#manuscript-for-editing>`__.
-Each arc has its own column in the plot grid,
-Where the `arc notes <section_view.html#arcs>`__ are shown.
+Each plot line has its own column in the plot grid, Where the `plot line notes <section_view.html#plot-lines>`__ are shown.
-The plot grid offers you a convenient way to enter the arc notes by seeing the big pictures of your plot construction.
+The plot grid offers you a convenient way to enter the plot line notes by seeing the big pictures of your plot construction.

 .. hint::
-   You can assign a section to an arc by entering text in the corresponding *Arc notes* cell of the plot grid.
+   You can assign a section to a plot line by entering text in the corresponding *Plot line notes* cell of the plot grid.